Car Insurance FAQ

-At Foley Griffin, LLP, we have represented numerous clients in car accident cases throughout the years.
+At Foley Griffin, we have represented numerous clients in car accident cases throughout the years.
 One of the most common topics our Nassau County car accident attorneys are asked about is car insurance.
 Many people wonder what their insurance covers, how they should handle a claim, and what steps they should take to make sure they aren't charged higher rates in the future.
-Our firm is fortunate enough to have access to an insurance industry expert—Larry Trapani—from Brooks Waterburn in Long Island.
-He has been in the insurance industry for more than 25 years.

 While it may seem like a simple answer, it is really a quite complex.
 I would recommend going through your insurance company for a variety of reasons.

 - The issue of “fault” is not always clear cut.
 Very often my clients claim that an accident was “not my fault”, but in fact they share some of the blame.
 Even something as simple as opening a car door and it getting hit is not necessarily the other persons fault.